Like all geeks, I love gushing about my setup.

 • SavvyCal

 It’s nice to avoid filling out LettuceMeets all the time.
-I do think there is a gap in the world of calendar scheduling for fitting calendars together that are not under the same organization, in the style of Outlook.
+I do think there is a gap in the world of calendar scheduling for fitting calendars together that are not under the same organization, in the style of Outlook or Google Calendar.
 Someone should get on that.